ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 To initiate a UDP tunnel associated with a single HTTP stream, a client issues a request containing the "connect-udp" upgrade token.
-The target of the tunnel is indicated by the client to the UDP proxy via the "target_host" and "target_port" variables of the URI Template, see {{client-config}}.
-If the request is successful, the UDP proxy commits to converting received HTTP Datagrams into UDP packets and vice versa until the tunnel is closed.
+The target of the tunnel is indicated by the client to the UDP proxy via the "target_host" and "target_port" variables of the URI Template; see {{client-config}}.
+If the request is successful, the UDP proxy commits to converting received HTTP Datagrams into UDP packets, and vice versa, until the tunnel is closed.

-When sending its UDP proxying request, the client SHALL perform URI Template expansion to determine the path and query of its request. target_host supports using DNS names, IPv6 literals and IPv4 literals.
+When sending its UDP proxying request, the client SHALL perform URI Template expansion to determine the path and query of its request. "target_host" supports using DNS names, IPv6 literals and IPv4 literals.
 Note that IPv6 scoped addressing zone identifiers are not supported.
-Also note that this URI Template expansion requires using percent-encoding, so for example if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".
+This URI Template expansion requires using percent-encoding.
+For example, if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".

 By virtue of the definition of the Capsule Protocol (see {{Section 3.2 of